TUM-DSE/uio/misc/tests/README.md

 This set of scripts runs the evaluation of this project (`measure_*.py`) and generates the plots from the results (`graph.py`)

-TODO add https://github.com/Mic92/vmsh/blob/main/tests/reproduce.py so that user only has to issue a single command to do everything

 ## Requirements

 - A x86_86 CPU with native hardware virtualisation.
 Our test configuration expects at least 8 CPU cores.